 - Cats and dogs that get into fights can be seriously injured requiring expensive veterinary care

 - Dogs and cats that wander the neighbourhood during mating season are at increased risk of being hit by cars or of becoming lost

 - Feline Immunodeficiency Virus (FIV) is becoming a bigger and bigger threat to our cats and even though it does not cause immediate death, it does lead to a shortening of life expectancy.
 The two main ways of transmitting the disease is through sex and fighting.
 By sterilisation you reduce the risk dramatically.

 - Feline Leukaemia Virus (FELV) is a ‘friendly’ cat disease.
 The more cats you have in an area the more likely it is to spread.
 By sterilising you decrease the numbers of cats and make them less likely to wander and pick up the disease.

 - Spaying before a dog’s first heat or oestrous cycle will greatly reduce her risk for developing breast or mammary tumours compared to an intact bitch; early spaying is the best method for prevention of this form of cancer.
-If spaying is delayed until before the second heat or oestrous cycle the risk of developing breast or mammary tumors compared to intact bitches increases to 8 percent.
+If spaying is delayed until before the second heat or oestrous cycle the risk of developing breast or mammary tumours compared to intact bitches increases to 8 percent.
 If spaying is delayed until after the second heat or oestrous cycle, there is a 26 percent risk of developing breast or mammary tumours

 - Unsterilised male cats mark their territory with urine due to hormones; this eventually becomes a habit and even neutering does not stop it.
 Making sure that your male cats are neutered early ensures that this habit does not develop.